JoshuaGrams/steno-firmware/the_uni/README.md

 Versions with `repeat` allow you to double-tap-and-hold a chord to auto-repeat it: handy for navigation.
 Repeat speed depends on how fast you double-tap.

 Versions with `1up` send the chord as soon as you release the first key, allowing you to (for instance) hold your right-hand fingerspelling chord and just tap the letters on the left hand.
-Note that this may give you lots of misstrokes depending on your stroking technique
+Note that this may give you lots of misstrokes depending on your stroking technique.

 -----